nextstrain/ncov/narratives/ncov_draft.md

 Here we present a maximum likelihood phylogeny of 24 strains of nCoV that have been publicly shared.
 Information on how the analysis was performed is available [in this GitHub repository](github.com/nextstrain/ncov).
-Sequencing the genome of a large novel RNA virus in an evolving outbreak situation is challenging and not all differences observed in these sequences might represent actual mutations but could instead be due to sequencing errors.
-Insertions and deletions as well as differences at the ends of the genome are more likely to be errors and we therefore masked those for the purposes of this analysis.

-The colours represent the city of isolation, with the x-axis representing nucleotide divergence (you can hover over the branches to see which mutations are present on a given branch.)
+The colours represent the city of isolation, with the x-axis representing nucleotide divergence.
 Divergence is measured as the number of changes per site.
 Since the genome is 29'000 bases long, one mutation corresponds to a distance 1/29'000 = 0.0000335.